godfrey-creat/alx-system_engineering-devops/0x01-shell_basics/README.md

-prints efective username of current user
+switches the current user to betty